eleverblue/auto-edit-gui/README.md

 read [this site](https://auto-editor.com/ref/options) to see on how to use extra parameters, and yes you need to put `--` infront of each one, including the beginning one.
 example: `--export premiere`, `--export resolve`

+**if on mac/linux**
+go to your terminal and type `pip install auto-editor`, and `pip install tkinterdnd2`, then install the `main.py` file from this repo, using the `download raw file` button, and then run the script and your also good.